maihd/maicstyle/README.md

     + `int64_t`/`uint64_t` instead of `long long`/`unsigned long long` (`long` is 32-bit on Windows) in data structures.
     + In some cases, there will need `float32_t`/`float64_t` instead of `float`/`double`
     + Specified width integers in ensure the data structures are same size independent on platforms.
-    + `int` and familiar is prefer because this help compiler do optimization.
+    + `int` and familiar is prefer because this help compiler do optimization. (rarely use, only helpful for uncommon platforms)

 - `float` prefer to `double`, only use `double` when needed.
 - Generic types: `Array(T)`, `Buffer(T)`, `HashTable(T)`.
 Avoid `T*` for multiple values.